Tips Bulletin

 Vinyl furniture has become increasingly popular over the years due to how easy it is to clean, its animal-friendliness, and durability against fading.
 People who know how to clean vinyl furniture continue to purchase it because it resists difficult stains, but that doesn’t mean it doesn’t require upkeep.

-Vinyl is also called polyvinyl chloride or PVC and is nonporous, but it is vulnerable to harsh cleaning products.
+Vinyl is also called polyvinyl chloride or PVC and is nonporous but vulnerable to harsh cleaning products.
 Vinyl chairs and patio furniture are frequently purchased for homes.
-It has a glossy sheen and smooth feel that’s also made it popular in restaurants, offices, medical buildings, boat seats, and cars.
+It has a glossy sheen and smooth feel, making it popular in restaurants, offices, medical buildings, boat seats, and cars.

 Ways to Clean Vinyl Furniture